Official Competition Details, Rules and Format

 II.1 OBJECTIVE

-A fully autonomous unmanned ground robotic vehicle must negotiate around an outdoor obstacle course under a prescribed time while staying within the 5 mph speed limit, and avoiding the obstacles on the track.
+A fully autonomous unmanned ground robotic vehicle must negotiate around an outdoor obstacle course under a prescribed time while maintain a minimum of speed of one mph and a maximum speed limit of ten mph, remaining with-in the lane, negotiating flags and avoiding the obstacles on the course.

 Judges will rank the entries that complete the course based on shortest adjusted time taken.
 In the event that a vehicle does not finish the course, the judges will rank the entry based on longest adjusted distance traveled.
-Adjusted time and distance are the net scores given by judges after taking penalties, incurred from obstacle collisions, pothole hits, and boundary crossings, into consideration.
+Adjusted time and distance are the net scores given by judges after taking penalties, incurred from obstacle collisions and boundary crossings, into consideration.

 II.2 VEHICLE CONTROL